Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

 abstract public double computePut(double[][] stockPrice, double strike, double interest, double p, double dt, int T);
 ```

-Then we let the concrete implementation of this method be defined in the concrete classes `TreeEuropean.java` and `TreeAmerican.java`.
+Then we let the concrete implementation of this method be defined in the concrete classes `TreeEuropean.java` and `TreeAmerican.java` which both extend the abstract class.

 #### TreeEuropean.java